bradford415/CALM/README.md

 6. Save the output results in the output folder
    1. Log file, distribution, accuracy graphs, confusion matrix

-Currently, this project only supports continuous data which is being classified into 3 or more labels.
+Currently, this project only supports continuous data for multiclass and binary classification.

 ## Note
 This project assumes that the data has already been normalized in the desired way.
 For example, the GEM used for the example at the bottom was already log transformed and quantile normalized.